podverse/podverse-ops/README.md

 ### Automated Database Backup

 You can run the `scripts/db_backup.sh` file with cron to automatically backup the database.
-Follow the steps in [this tutorial by Pranav Prakash](https://pranavprakash.net/2017/05/16/automated-postgresql-backups/) to set it up.
+Follow steps 1 and 2 in [this tutorial by Rahul Kumar](https://tecadmin.net/install-postgresql-server-on-ubuntu/) to install pg_dump, and follow [this tutorial by Pranav Prakash](https://pranavprakash.net/2017/05/16/automated-postgresql-backups/) to configure the script.

 Sample cron command: